History of the Bahamas: Post-World War II

 The wartime airfield became Nassau's international airport in 1957 and helped spur the growth of mass tourism, which accelerated after Havana was closed to American tourists in 1961.
-Freeport, on the island of Grand Bahama, was established as a free trade zone in the 1950s and became the Bahama's second city.
+Freeport, on the island of Grand Bahama, was established as a free trade zone in the 1950s.
 Bank secrecy combined with the lack of corporate and income taxes led to a rapid growth in the offshore financial sector during the postwar years.

 Modern political development began after World War II.
 The first political parties were formed in the 1950s.
 The Progressive Liberal Party was formed in 1953, and the United Bahamian Party was formed in 1956.

 Bahamians achieved self-government in 1964, with Sir Roland Symonette, of the United Bahamian Party, as the first Premier.
 Sir Lynden O. Pindling, leader of the Progressive Liberal Party, became the first black Premier of the colony in 1967, and in 1968 the title was changed to Prime Minister.